New Front Door Cost

 What Standards Does My Door Need to Meet?

-If you want your door to meet with your house insurance requirements, it’ll definitely need an ‘insurance approved’ lock.
 Locks that have the BS3621 British Standard Kitemark engraved on them are accepted by most insurers.
 But, it’s important to check with your particular insurer, as not all companies and policies are the same.
 The crime statistics in your area can have an impact on your insurance policy too.

 Doors also need to comply with building regulations.
-There are thermal requirements that have to follow Document L-1B which is concerning how much heat escapes from your front door.
+There are thermal requirements that have to follow Document L-1B which concerns how much heat escapes from your front door.
 If your door has glass or glazing, it’ll need to comply with Document K, which states that safety glazing must be used within any glazed door up to 1500mm from floor level.

 front door glazing